 WHAT IS THE ALS?

 The HCV Network’s Assessor Licensing Scheme (ALS) issues licences to qualified professionals worldwide and monitors their performance by evaluating their HCV or HCV-HCSA assessment reports.
 Before the ALS launched in 2014, the Network did not have a quality assurance system to guarantee the adequate identification of HCVs and High Carbon Stock forests.
 The scheme provides continuous development opportunities, normative guidance to guide Licensed Assessors in the field, and training opportunities for current and future assessors.
 For a detailed description of how the ALS works, please read the ALS Specification.

 HOW IT WORKS

 - Prospective assessors apply for a licence following the application guidelines and application process

-- Through report evaluations, Licensed Assessors are provided with feedback on how to improve their work over time.
+- Through report evaluations and continuous development opportunities, Licensed Assessors can improve their work over time.